worker-bee-micah/practice-only/ONEofEACH.md

 **Syntax Highlighting**

 Not all renderers will support syntax highlighting.
 Inline `code` has `back-ticks around` it.
-Multiline code blocks use three back-ticks and the language in lowercase
+Multiline code blocks use three back-ticks and the language in lowercase. e.g. ```python
 ```python
 code_block = "THis is s0m\ne code: that needs work"
 print(code_block) if else: